scheinerman/SimpleRationalFunctions.jl/README.md

 # This package has been discontinued!

 The `SimpleRationalFunction` type is now part of my `SimplePolynomials` package.
-This documentation is left here temporarily once we have everything ported over.
+This documentation is left here temporarily until we have everything ported over.

 ----